-MOUNT BERRY, Ga. - The Viking men's basketball squad fought the Centre Colonels in a nailbiter "Pack the House" game on Saturday.
-Energy was at its max, and each team had something to prove but the Vikings emerged with a 63-62 victory.Â
+MOUNT BERRY, Ga. - The Viking men's basketball squad fought the Centre Colonels in a nailbiter "Pack the House" game on Friday.
+Energy was at its max, and the Vikings seized the moment with a 63-62 victory.Â

 The game started out electric, with the Viking Drumline adding to the already pulsing Viking spirit.
 As regulation started, Cameron Pope came out of the gates strong with back-to-back buckets, mounting pressure on the Colonels early on, gaining an early 3-0 run.
 The first half was met with consistent field goals from Ryan Luttrell and Drew Winegarden.
 A fan favorite moment from the first half included a flashy Aaron Gordon-style dunk from Nile King, which sent the crowd into another dimension.
 The Vikings ended the first half, leading 29-24.Â